 Chloride is essential for marine ecosystems, influencing salinity, nutrient cycling, and the health of marine organisms.
 However, it is key to maintain balanced chloride levels dependent on salinity.
-If the chloride concentration differs from an acceptable range of around 18400 mg/L to 19800 mg/L we recommend to check the salinity and if needed perform water changes with a good quality salt to correct the chloride concentration.
+If the chloride concentration differs from an acceptable range of around 18400 mg/L to 19800 mg/L we recommend to check the salinity and if needed perform water changes with a good quality salt like the D-D Dosing Solution salt to correct the chloride concentration.